yeshi16/dataTables_exapmple/README.md

-# dataTables_exapmple
+# DataTables Exapmple
 This project demonstrates how to create a table using the DataTables library.
 The table supports real-time updates, sorting, searching, and pagination.

 See the section for tutorial used for this project [Build a realtime table with DataTables](https://pusher.com/tutorials/realtime-table-datatables/#creating-our-table-blueprint)

-for more information on DataTAbles go to [DataTables](https://datatables.net/examples/index)
+for more information on DataTables go to [DataTables](https://datatables.net/examples/index)

 ### `Example Code`
 ```